 - Granulated Brown Sugar- substitute white sugar for granulated brown sugar which is drier than regular granulated sugar and will give it a nice almost caramel-y flavor.

 - Sauces- if you've been to Mexico, you know that Mexican churros are often filled with fun sauces.
 Dip the chips in whatever sauce you can think of!
-My personal favorite is passionfruit curd, followed by homemade caramel.
-Chocolate, Nutella, dulce de leche, berry sauce, fruity pebbles and basically anything you can come up with.
+My personal favorites from when I've been to Mexico are passionfruit curd, followed by homemade caramel.
+Chocolate, Nutella, dulce de leche, berry sauce, fruity pebbles and basically anything you can come up with are other fun options.

 How to Serve

 Serve them up plain or with a few scoops of vanilla or churro ice cream.
-Top or dip with all your favorite sauces like listed above: Caramel, dulce de leche, berry topping, passionfruit curd, chocolate, Nutella or anything else you enjoy eating 😉
+Top or dip with all your favorite sauces like listed above: Caramel, dulce de leche, berry topping, passionfruit curd, chocolate or Nutella.